× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 When you reach 11th level, you may choose either one Expert, one Journeyman and one Novice, or three Novice class feats.

-Lastly, at 17th level your genius is the stuff of legend, and you may now select one Master, one Expert and one Journeyman, two Journeyman, one Journeyman and two Novice, or four Novice class feats.
+Lastly, at 17th level your genius is the stuff of legend, and you may now select one Master, one Expert and one Novice, two Journeyman, one Journeyman and two Novice, or four Novice class feats.

 Tool Expertise